 and fuel consumption) increased

 by 1.8 percent from 7.4 gallons to 7.5 gallons over the 2009 to 2019 period,

 and total fuel consumption declined slightly as single-unit trucks traveled 20.9

 percent fewer miles per vehicle.

 Combination truck fuel consumption and travel

-miles traveled and fuel consumption) remained relatively stable between 2007 and 2018.
-However, like single-unit trucks, combination truck fuel consumption decreased slightly, as the average miles
+miles traveled and fuel consumption) remained relatively stable between 2009 and 2019.
+However, like single-unit trucks, combination truck fuel consumption increased slightly, as the average miles

 Energy intensities of domestic freight transportation modes

 freight-car-miles, or ton-miles.
-Since 2007, the energy intensity of trucking has decreased by 25.7 percent while rail has remained relatively stable.
+Since 2008, the energy intensity of trucking has decreased by 27.4 percent while rail has remained relatively stable.